-With digital success depending more and more on the customer experience, it becomes ever crucial for enterprises—including financial services & insurance—to adopt an API strategy that addresses the entire API life cycle—from creation to security, to analysis, to management.
-An effective way to get up to speed quickly on APIs and to implement a successful API initiative is to learn from the experiences of industry peers and apply best practices.
+The fastest way to get up to speed on and implement a successful API initiative is to learn from the experiences of industry peers and apply best practices.

-Based on our years of experience helping our clients develop APIs and implement successful API strategies, we’ve compiled 5 API best practices for carriers and financial services firms looking to build an API architecture of the future.
+Based on our years of experience helping financial services and insurer clients develop APIs and implement successful API strategies, ValueMomentum has identified 5 API best practices to build an API architecture of the future:

 - Assess your API needs upfront